Timeline of the Syrian civil war: Fall of Damascus; End of the Assad's regime (December 2024)

 On 8 December, Syrian opposition forces captured Damascus after Bashar al-Assad's forces withdrew and subsequently announced the collapse of Assad's regime.

 Despite the collapse of the Assad regime Turkish-backed forces in northern Syria have continued to attack the Autonomous Administration of North and East Syria.
 On 10 December, according to reason.com, "....Kobane came under attack again.
 With the fall of Bashar al-Assad's government in Damascus and the uncertainty over what comes next, Turkey has been seeking an opportunity to wipe out its Kurdish opponents and carve out a puppet state in Syria's north.
 With air cover from the Turkish Air Force, militias known as the Syrian National Army (SNA) overran the nearby city of Manbij and marched toward Kobane."
 In December 2024, the factions supported by Turkey announced they would discontinue the ceasefire with groups supported by the US, such as Syrian Democratic Forces.
 Al-Monitor reported that Kurdish soures had told them that the SNA "informed the SDF... that it would be returning to 'a state of combat against us,'...
 The sources said negotiations between the SDF and the SNA had 'failed' and that 'significant military buildups' in areas east and west of...
 Kobani on the Turkish border were being observed."

-On December 26, 2024, former Syrian major general Mohammad Kanjo Hassan was found hiding in a hole in the town of Khirbet al-Ma'zah, he was arrested along with 20 of his loyalists.
+On 26 December 2024, former Syrian major general Mohammad Kanjo Hassan was found hiding in a hole in the town of Khirbet al-Ma'zah, he was arrested along with 20 of his loyalists.

 Events and conflicts after fall of Assad (December 2024–present)

 On 5 January 2025, major fighting occurred between pro-Turkish militias, and Kurdish forces.

-On 30 January 2025, the interim government officially announces that Ahmed al-Sharaa, head of HTS, had been appointed as Syrias transitional president.
+On 29 January 2025, Military Operations Command spokesman Hassan Abdul Ghani announced that Ahmed al-Sharaa, the former head of HTS, had been appointed President of Syria at the Syrian Revolution Victory Conference.